JohnteFresh/It-s-me-again/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+<p>A new developer would use my project as a guide to set up linters</p>

 To get a local copy up and running, follow these steps.